JSLittler/Burning-Earth/README.md

 ## Purpose

-This is an exmple SPA Web Application designed to allow users to see projected temperature rises on a country by country basis.
+This is an example SPA Web Application designed to allow users to see projected temperature rises on a country by country basis.
 It is written as a practical demonstration of some of my front-end skills including writing:

 - Javascript ES2023
 - REACT (Single Page Application)